Nearly 300 Cambodian garment makers fired over strikes

-PHNOM PENH Nearly 300 Cambodian garment workers who produce clothing for U.S sportswear company Nike (NKE.N) have been dismissed for taking part in strikes seeking higher pay that turned violent, according to their union and dismissal notices.
+PHNOM PENH, June 11 Nearly 300 Cambodian garment workers who produce clothing for U.S sportswear company Nike have been dismissed for taking part in strikes seeking higher pay that turned violent, according to their union and dismissal notices.

 Low-cost labour has attracted Western brands to the Southeast Asian country and garments now account for around 75 percent of its exports, but strikes over pay and working conditions have become common.